mason-chase/crud-test-dotnet/readme.md

 - Email must be unique in the database

 ## Nice to do:
-- CQRS is also a plus.
 - Blazor Web.
 - Docker-compose project that loads database service automatically which `docker-compose up`
-- Clean git commits that show the work progress.

 Please clone this repository in a new github repository in private mode and share with ID: `mason-chase` in private mode on github.com